 - Project Approvals:Â Obtaining approvals and funding for projects;

 - Research, writing and consultation:Â Carrying out the legal research, analysis, writing and consultation to carry out projects;

 - Knowledge Mobilization:Â Carrying out knowledge mobilization activities to obtain feedback about issues, raise awareness of issues, and develop discussion and consensus relating to recommendations; and

 - Ongoing outreach: Ongoing outreach activities to support understanding of law reform needs and maintain and develop key stakeholder relationships.

 BCLI is the effective successor of the British Columbia Law Reform Commission and retains various reports and materials of the former Commission.
-The by-laws of the Institute provide that it is composed of 16 members, nine appointed by stakeholder groups and the balance serving as “members-at-large.”
+The by-laws of the Institute provide that it is composed of 16 members, ten appointed by stakeholder groups and the balance serving as “members-at-large.”
 Every member of the Institute is also a director.